-Under the Dodd-Frank Act, each U.S. public company will have to implement a clawback policy.24 The Act requires a company to recover from any current or former executive officer (following an accounting restatement due to material noncompliance with any financial reporting requirements), any incentive compensation (including equity grants) paid during the threeyear period preceding the date that the company was required to prepare the accounting restatement that was based on the erroneous data.
+Under the Dodd-Frank Act, each U.S. public company will have to implement a clawback policy.24 The act requires a company to recover from any current or former executive officer (following an accounting restatement due to material noncompliance with any financial reporting requirements), any incentive compensation (including equity grants) paid during the threeyear period preceding the date that the company was required to prepare the accounting restatement that was based on the erroneous data.
 The clawback would be calculated as the excess amount paid on the basis of the restated results.
-Under the Act, there is no need to show any executive wrongdoing in order to recoup the compensation.
-Further guidance from the SEC is not expected until late 2011 with final rules likely to be effective for the 2012 proxy season, and as such, most companies have delayed implementing this clawback policy and are only enforcing the clawback policy currently required under Sarbanes-Oxley.
+Under the Dodd-Frank Act, there is no need to show any executive wrongdoing in order to recoup the compensation.
+The SEC has still not issued final rules regarding the act's regulatory clawback policy requirement, and thus most companies have delayed implementing this clawback policy and are only enforcing the clawback policy currently required under Sarbanes-Oxley.

 Aside from the regulatory clawbacks that protect shareholders and U.S. taxpayers, most clawback provisions create a contractual obligation to pay back incentive compensation or a sign-on bonus upon an employee's termination or departure and should be carefully negotiated and drafted.
-In an employment agreement, the circumstances that would allow for any clawback on an annual bonus or a sign-on bonus should be limited to termination with cause or voluntary resignation without good reason.
+In an employment agreement, the circumstances that would allow for any clawback on an annual bonus or a sign-on bonus should, if possible, be limited to termination with cause or voluntary resignation without good reason.
 Further, any clawback trigger should be limited in time and scope.
+Although claw-back provisions have become an increasingly popular addition to executive compensation agreements, there is little evidence that employers have begun to regularly exercise them.
+Nonetheless, attorneys negotiating executive compensation packages should pay particular attention to such provisions because of the potentially far-reaching consequences they impose.